bebeal/Basic-Tetris/README.md

      4: 0000000000008020     0 NOTYPE  GLOBAL DEFAULT  ABS _binary_font_psf_size
 ```

-##### Initializing PSF
-In init you can initialize a unicode mapping incase your PSF contains a unicode table, but this optional, and can be memory intensive if you don't have a good map data structure so we avoid it and instead will use just ints as a direct index into the glyph bitmap.

 ##### Drawing a Char
 Now, drawing a char on the screen then simply becomes:
 ```C++